u-eff-gee/utr/README.md

 until

-* The position `(random_x, random_y, random_z)` is inside the source physical volume
+* The position `(random_x, random_y, random_z)` is inside one of the source physical volumes
 * `random_W <= W(random_θ, random_φ)`

 If both conditions are fulfilled, a particle is emitted from `(random_x, random_y, random_z)` in the direction `(θ, φ)`.

-The process of finding a starting point is depicted in the figure below.
-The yellow star-shaped source volume is inside a dashed box which is the container volume.
-Random points inside the container volume are either black or red, depending on whether they are inside or outside the source volume.
+The process of finding a starting point is depicted in 2 dimensions in the figure below.
+The yellow source volume consists of two disconnected parts.
+It is placed inside a dashed box which is the container volume.
+Random points inside the container volume are either black or red, depending on whether they are inside or outside the source volumes.
 Only from the black points, particles are emitted (in random directions).

 ![MC position generator](.media/MC_Position_Generator.png)

 Clearly, the algorithm works well if

-* the cuboid approximates the shape of the source well
+* the cuboid approximates the shape of the sources well
 * the angular distribution varies smoothly in the `(θ, φ)` plane

 The maximum number of randomly sampled points is hard-coded `AngularDistributionGenerator.cc` where it says:

 ```
-MAX_TRIES_POSITION = 1000
+MAX_TRIES_POSITION = 10000
-MAX_TRIES_MOMENTUM = 1000
+MAX_TRIES_MOMENTUM = 10000
 ```

 AngularDistributionGenerator can do a self-check before the actual simulation in which it creates `MAX_TRIES_XY` points and evaluates how many of the were valid.
-From this, the probability *p* of not hitting the source volume / angular distribution can be estimated.
-If `p * N >~ 1`, where N is the number of particles to be simulated, the algorithm will very probably fail once in a while, so try increasing `MAX_TRIES_XY`.
+From this, the probability *p* of not hitting one of the source volumes / angular distribution can be estimated.
+An individual check is done for each source volume.
+If `p * N >~ 1`, where N is the number of particles to be simulated, the algorithm will very probably fail once in a while so try increasing `MAX_TRIES_XY`.
 A typical output of the self-check looks like:

 ```
 G4WT0 > ========================================================================